Rokiis1/roadmap/2.Module/levels_of_testing.md

 6. **Coverage:** A measure of how much of the codebase is tested by unit tests.
 High coverage is desirable as it reduces the chance of an undetected bug.

+7. **Functional Testing:** Functional testing can also be part of unit testing.
+It ensures that each function of the software operates in conformance with the requirement specification at the unit level.

 ### Component Integration Testing (Unit Integration Testing)

 **Explanation:**